-Perhaps, but it’s not likely.
-If you are thinking about dieting to lose weight before your life insurance exam, please read this article first.
+While we understand this logic, it’s not likely to save you any money.
+If you are thinking about dieting or losing weight before your life insurance exam, read this article first.

 Quick Article Guide: